circleci/circleci-docs/.github/ISSUE_TEMPLATE/issue_template.md

 A link to the document that confused or misled you.
 If something is **undocumented**, select the document where you **expected** to find the information.

 # Category
 Choose the **kind** of issue you are having.
-We use the following categories to label Doc issues and pull requests.
+We use the following categories to label issues and pull requests.

 - Undocumented = missing documentation
 - Incorrect = incorrect instructions/information